[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • 🔧 Error Recovery

-4. Error Learning - Retain complete error context
+4. Learning from errors - keep full error context

-6. Dynamic Reminders - Injection at critical moments
+6. Dynamic reminders - inject guidance at key moments

-7. Parallel Sampling - Balancing quality and efficiency
+7. Parallel sampling - balance quality and efficiency

 • Intelligent Compression Mechanism: Compress only when necessary, prioritize using SubAgent

-• Concurrent Tool Management: Concurrent read operations, serial write operations
+• Concurrent Tool Management: Concurrent for read operations, serial for write operations

-• Three-layer Memory Architecture: Short-term, mid-term, and long-term memory work together
+• Three-layer Memory Architecture: Short-term, mid-term, and long-term memories work together

-• Model as Agent: Achieve capability leap through end-to-end RL training
+• Model as Agent: Achieve capability leaps through end-to-end RL training

 • Tool Design Principles: Orthogonality, descriptiveness, close to common usage

-• Multi-Agent Architecture: Overcome the limitations of a single Agent
+• Multi-Agent Architecture: Break through the limitations of a single Agent

 🚀 The future is agentic.
 Let’s build it with well-designed context.